 CURATORIAL BACK STORY

 The multi-disciplinary approach was born from the collective's individual participation in the merging of genres in the downtown New York City art scene.
-The Mob organized five shows during this time.
-“The Three Boys From Italy“ shown at the Three Boys from Italy Pizzeria in lower Jersey City, NJ.
-“The My-T-Fine Factory Show" was installed in the abandoned “My-T-Fine“ shipping office in a warehouse in Hoboken, NJ.
+Mob organized five shows during this time.
+“Three Boys From Italy“ was shown at the Three Boys from Italy Pizzeria in lower Jersey City, NJ.
 “The Apartment Show” was set in a transitional living space in the Journal Square section of Jersey City, NJ.
-“Barbara Tedeschi At Roger Johansen, D.D.S” in a local dental office.
-The last show was “Mob At Speedway” which was shown at The Speedway Gallery in Boston, MA in 1991.
+"The My-T-Fine Show" was installed in the abandoned My-T-Fine shipping office in a warehouse in Hoboken, NJ.
+“Barbara Tedeschi at Roger Johansen, D.D.S”, was exhibited at a dental office also in Hoboken.
+The last show that Mob curated was, “Mob At Speedway” had been shown at The Speedway Gallery in Boston, MA in 1991.

 Following “East of Fresno” Doherty and Mc Glynn founded “Beautiful Fields” in 2013.
-The first show for this venture was, “Phenomena” works on paper show at the “Phatory” gallery in New York’s East Village curated by Bill Doherty.
+The first show for this venture was, “Phenomena”.
+A works on paper show at the “Phatory” gallery in New York’s East Village curated by Bill Doherty.
 Later with a grant from Apex Art, “Memphis Social” was curated by both members of the team and was facilitated by Mc Glynn for downtown Memphis.

 In 2015 "Hatchery Art Spaces" was chosen by the Urban Art and Media Organization (U.A.M.O.) in Munich, Germany to be part of their ongoing City Tour Project for 2015-2016.
-This time curated by Anne Klint, Bachrun LoMele and Bill Doherty.
+This time curated by Anne Klint, Bachrun LoMele, and Bill Doherty.
 The Hatchery in Badger, California with a population of 400 was the only “city” from the United States chosen.
 The theme was “Fortress”.
 The Hatchery: Fortress exhibition was presented at The Hatchery Art Spaces, November 6-8th, 2015.
-In April and May 2016, The Hatchery along with all the other participating cities that were part of the “Fortress” project was represented in Munich as part of U.A.M.O.
+In April and May 2016, the Hatchery along with the other participating cities that were part of the “Fortress” project was represented in Munich as part of U.A.M.O.
 City Tour Festival.